 Scoring Your Credit

-- Payment History — How many late payments have you made?
+- Payment History — How many months do you make late payments?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.